GunjanChhablani/Hateful-Memes-Challenge/README.md

 ## Experiments

-### Phase 1 - Expected Date : 7 June 2020.
+### Phase 1 - Expected Date : 30 Nov 2020.
 For the first phase, we use the weighted Adam Optimization technique, with the suggest &eta;,&beta; values from the paper.
-We use the number of epochs for each case depending on the step value of 22000, and the batch size.
+I use the number of epochs for each case depending on the step value of 22000, and the batch size.
 A cosine decay scheduler with warm restart is used on the learning rate, and the values chosen are inspired from the paper.

 |Model|Frozen Layers|Used Layer|Classification Layer|Train AUROC|Dev AUROC|Test AUROC|
 |-|-|-|-|-|-|-|